AH-DataEngg/AH-DataEngg/README.md

 - 👋 Hi, I’m @AH-DataEngg
 - 👀 I’m interested in ...Data and Analytics.
-- 🌱 I’m currently learning ...Different Big Data Engineering Methods
-- 💞️ I’m looking to collaborate on ...Datawarehousing or Analytical projects and discussions
+- 💞️ I’m looking to collaborate on ...Datawarehousing/Data Engineering or Analytical projects and discussions
 - 📫 How to reach me ...ashwathhegde98@gmail.com

 <!---